 FACTOR STRENGTHS STRATEGIES WEAKNESSES STRATEGIES What do you have that you are good at?
 What do you need to do to further improve what you are good at?
 What are you lacking and are not at?
 What do you need to do to change weakness into strengths?
-COMMUNITY SE ERVICES Technology Microsoft ExcelMicrosoft WordPowerPoint • Our documents are only in English and not user friendly to our communities Municipal documents needs to be in vernacular FACTOR STRENGTHS STRATEGIES WEAKNESSES STRATEGIES What do you have that you are good at?
+COMMUNITY SE RVICES Technology Microsoft Excel Microsoft Word PowerPoint • Our documents are only in English and not user friendly to our communities FACTOR STRENGTHS STRATEGIES WEAKNESSES STRATEGIES What do you have that you are good at?
 What do you need to do to further improve what you are good at?
 What are you lacking and are not at?
 What do you need to do to change weakness into strengths?
 People Staff with clear roles and responsibilities Attend more training and workshops for Continuing professional Development and improving competencies.
 Day to day monitoring of work and on the job coaching managementLack of professional qualifications Consider outsourcing partly specialized projects Continuing Professional Development Develop an awareness program/ Organisational Structural Arrangements 1x Senior Manager 2X Middle managers 3X Superintendents 7X Officers 2 X Supervisors Standing committee Filling of vacant positions Struggling to comply with waste Act Building capacity within the environmental management division